RMoran98/pawsome-pudding/README.md

 - The [Github tutorial](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) was used to learn the markdown syntax for the README
 - This [HTML tutorial](https://html5-tutorial.net/forms/checkboxes/) was used to fix an issue with the checkboxes in the form on the [Prize Draw(giveaway.html)] page
 - The address used for the Google Maps iframe in the [index.html](index.html) file is that of [The Seafood Bar at Kirwan's](https://www.google.com/maps/place/The+Seafood+Bar+at+Kirwan's/@53.2713828,-9.0548901,19z/data=!4m6!3m5!1s0x485b96e594d6a7bb:0xc070c1f7418154b2!8m2!3d53.2713828!4d-9.0543641!16s%2Fg%2F1v1tmhd2?entry=ttu)
+- The color palette was generated using [ColorSpace](https://mycolor.space/)
+- [WebAIM](https://webaim.org/resources/contrastchecker/) was used to test the contrast and readability of the color palette

 ### Media